RPLaine/openweather/README.md

 ## About The Project

 This application lets you input coordinates for four locations of your choice.
 You will get current and future weather data easily.
-You can also choose if one particular locations is shown only, or all of the locations.
+You can also choose if one particular location is shown only, or all of the locations.

 Features:
 * The application waits accordingly before showing the weather data.
 * Future weather data is shown in 3-hour segments, so you see 15 hours into the future.
-* Both rain and snow precipitations are shown.
+* Both rain and snow precipitations are shown in a same value.
 * Icons give fast picture of the weather situation.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>